 The nutritional value of bird nests stems from their rich amino acid composition.
 These building blocks of proteins are essential for the growth and repair of cells and tissues in the body.
 Bird nests contain a wide array of amino acids, with notable amounts of glycine, alanine, and arginine.

 These amino acids play crucial roles in various physiological processes.
 Glycine, for instance, is involved in the synthesis of collagen, a protein that provides structure and support to the skin, bones, and connective tissues.
-Alanine serves as a source of energy for muscle cells, while arginine plays a role in immune function and wound healing.
+Arginine plays a role in regulating high blood pressure and improving heart health.

 In addition to proteins, bird nests also contain small amounts of essential minerals, such as calcium, potassium, and iron.
 These minerals are vital for maintaining healthy bones, regulating fluid balance, and supporting oxygen transport in the body.

 Furthermore, bird nests are a source of sialic acid, a unique compound that plays a vital role in brain development.
-Sialic acid is involved in the formation of neural connections and the synthesis of neurotransmitters, which are essential for proper brain function.
+Sialic acid is involved in the formation of neural connections and the regulation of neurotransmitter pathways, which are essential for proper brain function.

 It is worth noting that the nutritional composition of bird nests can vary depending on factors such as the species of swiftlet, the environment in which they are harvested, and the processing methods employed.
 These variables contribute to the diversity of bird nest products available in the market, each with its own unique nutritional profile.